agalli93/UDP-TCP-Pilots/README.txt

 		Create a new file to store the data taken in by the server //currently not functioning on Linux.
 		Build the pilots header
 			Read in the user selected data streams
-		Create the timestamp and verify the user has PILOTS set up to receive the data.
+		Create the timestamp format and await input that the user has PILOTS set up to receive the data.
-		If the user specified to write to TCP, set up the sockets If the user specified to record the data, write the header to the file while true:
+		Send the deselect all command to xPlane and select the data streams requested by the user in userSelections.ini If the user specified to write to TCP, set up the sockets If the user specified to record the data, write the header to the file while true: